KVLite/library_project/README.md

     ELSE
-        RAISE NOTICE 'Sorry to inform you the book you have requested is unavailable book_isbn: %', p_issued_book_isbn;
+        RAISE NOTICE 'The book you requested is currently unavailable. book_isbn: %', p_issued_book_isbn;
     END IF;
 END;
 $$